 #14 — Vietnam Airlines

 We continue the sustainable aviation ranking with rank 14, where we find another Asian carrier.
 Vietnam’s flag carrier, Vietnam Airlines, achieves an excellent efficiency score of 70.4 out of 100.
 The carrier shows outstanding performance on long-haul flights.
 Nevertheless, its sustainable performance on short-haul cannot keep up with long-haul flights.

 Headquartered in Hanoi, Vietnam Airlines is the flag carrier of Vietnam.
-The airline operates a fleet of more than 100 aircraft and flies to some 60 destinations in 17 countries.
-Vietnam Airline’s fleet mainly consists of Airbus A321 and A350 completed with some Boeing B787.
+The airline operates a fleet of more than 100 aircraft and flies to 60 destinations in 17 countries.
+Vietnam Airline’s fleet mainly consists of Airbus A321 and A350, complete with some Boeing B787.
 The airline is a member of the SkyTeam airline alliance.

 #13 — Air New Zealand

 Air New Zealand is the next airline that seems to take sustainable aviation seriously.
 New Zealand’s flag carrier achieved an overall efficiency score of 70.5 and rank 13th among the list of environmental-friendly airlines.
 On a detailed level, the airline achieves outstanding results on short- and medium-haul flights.
 However, long-haul flights seem to hold some room for improvement for Air New Zealand.